Starting primary or junior/middle school in September 2021

 Waiting lists are ordered in line with the oversubscription criteria of each school and not by date received, so a child’s position on a list can move up or down.
-Waiting list position information will become available after 22 May 2020.
+Waiting list position information will become available after 28 May 2021.
 For all Milton Keynes community and voluntary controlled schools waiting lists will be held for the academic year.
-All other types of schools, including academies, voluntary aided and foundation schools, must hold their waiting lists until 31 December 2020.
-After that parents should check with the individual school to see whether the waiting list will continue to be held.
+All other types of schools, including academies, voluntary aided and foundation schools, must hold their waiting lists until 31 December 2021.
+After this date parents should check with the individual school to see whether the waiting list will continue to be held.
 Further information about waiting lists can be found here.

 To appeal against not receiving a higher preference school please read all the information here.